OpenTechStrategies/timelines/README.md

     oss-timeline.html        -- The timeline page one browses to. oss-timeline.js          -- Custom JavaScript for timeline.
-    us-govt-open-source.odp  -- Presentation slides.
+    SheetAsJSON.gs           -- Google App Engine to convert Spreadsheets to JSON us-govt-open-source.odp  -- Presentation slides.
     archive/                 -- Backups of some source materials.
     Overpass-fonts/          -- Copies of the Overpass font, used in the presentation.